Covrigaru/ActiveDirectory/README.md

-updated: 1. web_form - An HTML form for a new user registration
+updated: 1. web_form - An HTML form for a new user registration .
 2. printer - get a list of all printers
-         3. security_group_list_co - Lists security groups that have Full Control, and all members with email addresses
+.
+3. security_group_list_co - Lists security groups that have Full Control, and all members with email addresses .
 4. AD_User_info - Simple AD Users Export Script
+.
+5. AD_Admin_Audit.ps1 - Check if a specific user has admin rights
+.
+6. Complete AD Resources Inventory - Server 2016 - Complete Active Directory Resources Inventory Script.

 Full Audit (Recommended) script:
 # Open PowerShell as Administrator